Professional video camera

-A professional video camera (often called a television camera even though its use has spread beyond television) is a high-end device for creating electronic moving images (as opposed to a movie camera, this one uses film stock).
+A professional video camera (often called a television camera even though its use has spread beyond television) is a high-end device for creating electronic moving images (as opposed to a movie camera, which uses film stock).
 Originally developed for use in television studios or with outside broadcast trucks, they are now also used for music videos, direct-to-video movies (see digital movie camera), corporate and educational videos, wedding videos, among other uses.
-Since the 2000s, most professional video cameras are digital (instead of analog).
+Since the 2000s, most professional video cameras have been digital (instead of analog).